Peter-Chong/Dimension-Reduction-Visualization/README.md

 * **Disadvantages of LDA:**
   * It is a supervised dimension reduction technique
   * It requires normal distribution assumption on features
+  * Does not work well if data is non-linear

 ## Isomap